thampiman/interpretability/README.md

+# Interpretable AI

+A repository for all things interpretability.
+The code here was written to support my blog post on this topic.

-# Additional Resources
+## Additional Resources

-## Examples of AI Propagating Bias
+### Examples of AI Propagating Bias

 - Criminal Justice
   - COMPAS